 And last, but not least – R.I.P.
 Hopper and Nicola Treehill.
 I was hoping Nicola would make something of herself, and Hopper deserves sainthood for teaching Perrin so well.
 I will miss you, Hopper.

-Towers of Midnight by Robert Jordan & Brandon Sanderson (The Wheel of Time, #13)
+- “A Memory of Light” by Robert Jordan & Brandon Sanderson (SPOILER FREE)